 Globally, urban sprawl, agriculture practices, deforestation, and climate change are all linked, and could trigger a worldwide food crisis if not checked.
 Even though cities take up a relatively small amount of land, they can accelerate deforestation or replace land that could be used for agriculture.
 That limits the ability of natural landscape to capture carbon dioxide.
 Urban sprawl also requires more transportation, increasing emissions.

 The number of landslides worldwide is increasing due to sprawl and climate change.
-The first half of 2022 was one of the deadliest on record globally for landslides, with the number of fatalities close to the 4,500 people who are killed annually.
+The first half of 2022 was one of the deadliest on record globally for landslides and the number of fatalities from landslides is close to 4,500 annually.
 Over the past 50 years, disasters caused by landslides have become ten times more frequent.
 More than 80% of fatal landslides occur in the tropics, mainly triggered by heavy rain.
-The rapid pace of urbanization, especially in low- and lower-middle-income nations in tropical regions, are putting more people in the path of landslides.
-Many people arriving in the city ends up living in poor or informal settlements on hills and floodplains.
+The rapid pace of urbanization, especially in low- and lower-middle-income nations in tropical regions, is putting more people in the path of danger.
+Many people arriving in cities end up living in poor or informal settlements on hills and in floodplains.
 Informal housing practices along with unregulated deforesting, slope cutting and household water drainage, can increase the chance of landslides.

 A 2018 report concluded that compact growth, as opposed to urban sprawl, could generate $17 trillion in economic savings globally by 2050.
 As part of bold climate action overall — including low-carbon growth in cities — compact growth could generate at least $26 trillion in economic benefits by 2030.
-Unfortunately, once housing and infrastructure have been built, it is extremely difficult and expensive to change a city’s design.
-For instance, it is cheaper to extend highways than built trains.
+Unfortunately, once housing and infrastructure have been built, it’s extremely difficult and expensive to change a city’s design.
+For example, it’s cheaper to extend highways than build rail transportation.

 Moving people from cars into mass transit is an obvious way to reduce emissions from transportation.
 The U.S. needs to fund expanded mass transit, including light rail and buses.
-This includes express bus systems (aka Bus Rapid transit), especially in areas with insufficient density to support local trains or light rail.
-Improving Interstate and Intrastate Rail systems would also help decarbonize long-distance travel, including reducing the use of airplanes.
+This includes express bus systems (aka bus rapid transit), especially in areas with insufficient density to support local trains or light rail.
+Improving interstate and intrastate rail systems would also help decarbonize long-distance travel, including reducing the use of aircraft.

-The rise of cars in the U.S. made them the cornerstone of the American transportation system, contributing to the disinvestment in mass transit, trains and buses.
-Mass transit in the U.S. lags behind not only other industrial countries but even many third world countries.
-Many parts of the country lack access to even reliable bus systems, especially for daily commutes to work.
+The rise of cars in the U.S. made them the cornerstone of the American transportation system, contributing to the disinvestment in mass transit such as rail and buses.
+Mass transit in the U.S. lags behind not only other industrial countries, but even many third world countries.
+Many parts of the country lack access to reliable bus systems, especially for daily commutes.

-In the 1920s, most American city-dwellers took public transportation to work every day, with 17,000 miles of streetcar lines across the country, running through virtually every major American city.
-Today, just 5 percent or so of workers commute via public transit, mostly clustered in a few dense cities like New York, Boston, and Chicago.
+In the 1920s, most American city-dwellers took public transportation to work every day, with 17,000 miles of streetcar lines across the country, running through virtually every major American city and many of their suburbs.
+Today, just 5% or so of workers commute via public transit, mostly clustered in a few dense cities like New York, Boston, and Chicago.
 Only a few cities still have extensive streetcar systems – partially as a result of the decision to allow cars to use streetcar tracks, which created gridlock and contributed to their demise.

 High-speed rail lines, which travel at speeds of at least 200 miles per hour, exist in over 20 countries.
 The U.S. unfortunately is not one of them.
 Our fastest train, Amtrak’s Acela in the Northeast corridor, can reach 150 mph but only averages 66.
 Starting in 2006, China has built more than 23,500 miles of high-speed rail.
 Most Chinese cities with as little as 500,000 people have a high-speed rail link.
 In 2018 alone, China spent $117 billion on railway projects.
 High-speed shorten travel times, increase productivity and labor mobility, and reduce operating costs, accidents, highway congestion and greenhouse gas emissions as some air and auto travelers switch to rail.